 In the reporting period, our organization was involved in zero legal actions due to anti-competitive behaviour or violations of antitrust law.
-In the following table you can see the overview of these legal actions.

-In the reporting period for the year 2018 FAI rent-a-jet AG has not been involved in any proceedings arising from anti-competitive behaviour or violations of cartel law.
+In the reporting period for the year 2019 FAI rent-a-jet AG has not been involved in any proceedings arising from anti-competitive behaviour or violations of cartel law.
 We comply with applicable laws and consults legal experts regarding antitrust and completion laws.